carbon-language/carbon-lang/llvm/lib/Target/README.txt

   %384 = shl i64 %381, %383                       ; [#uses=1]
   %385 = icmp slt i32 %tmp14.i, 64                ; [#uses=1]

-The srem can be transformed to an and because if x is negative, the shift is undefined.
+The srem can be transformed to an and because if %tmp14.i is negative, the shift is undefined.
 Testcase derived from 403.gcc.

 //===---------------------------------------------------------------------===//